 Globalization has made speed, efficiency, and flexibility necessities for logistics companies looking to prosper in the 21st century.
-A common denominator among these characteristics is effective logistics communication, which has become increasingly difficult as logistics has become more complex.
+A common denominator among these characteristics is effective logistics communication, which has become increasingly difficult as managing supply chains has become more complex.

-However, mobile solutions provide an answer by streamlining logistics communication and addressing key challenges companies face in the globalized economy.
-By tackling the following challenges head on, logistics companies can speed past the issues that slow down their competitors.
+Mobile solutions provide an answer by streamlining logistics communication and addressing key challenges companies face in the globalized economy.
+By tackling the following challenges head-on, logistics companies can resolve a communication problem in supply chain and speed past issues that may slow down their competitors.

-And just like any company that blissfully ignored the Internet at the turn of the century, the ones that dismiss the Internet of Things risk getting left behind
+And just like any company that blissfully ignored the Internet at the turn of the century, the ones that dismiss the Internet of Things risk getting left behind.– Jared Newman

-Lags in communication can cause a cascade of problems across a logistic company’s supply chain, lowering efficiency and increasing costs.
-Timely communication and team collaboration between suppliers and customers needs to be monitored, so that supply is always meeting demand.
-Thus, instant messaging for business and mobile solutions are a must for keeping operations in sync.
+Lags in communication can cause a cascade of problems across a logistics company’s supply chain, lowering efficiency and increasing costs.
+Timely communication and team collaboration between suppliers and customers ensures that supply is always meeting demand.
+Thus, instant messaging for business and mobile solutions are a must to keep operations in sync.

-Enterprise messaging enables real-time communication, giving your employees and management the time they need to react to changing conditions.
+Enterprise messaging enables real-time communication, giving your employees, and management the time they need to react to changing conditions.
 Not only do mobile solutions like Beekeeper allow for 1:1 messaging and group chats, but they also have streams where users can post updates.
-With instant messaging for business, logistics communication becomes more efficient.
+This makes your logistics communication more efficient.

-Before, logistics companies focus on their geographic markets, independently making decisions on day-to-day basis.
-Today, logistics companies work in interdependent, networked economies that have a global scale.
+Before, logistics companies focused on their geographic markets, independently making decisions on a day-to-day basis.
+Today, logistics companies are global organizations that work in interdependent, networked economies.

 This new paradigm requires collaboration and cooperation across the supply chain, instead of focusing on zero-sum competition.
 All aspects of the supply chain must be securely connected and communicate effectively in order to survive.